Copper(II) chloride: Catalyst in production of chlorine

-Copper(II) chloride is used in the Copper–chlorine cycle in which it splits steam into a copper oxygen compound and hydrogen chloride, and is later recovered in the cycle from the electrolysis of copper(I) chloride.
+Copper(II) chloride is used in the copper–chlorine cycle where it reacts with steam into copper(II) oxide dichloride and hydrogen chloride and is later recovered in the cycle from the electrolysis of copper(I) chloride.

 Niche uses

-Copper(II) chloride is also used in pyrotechnics as a blue/green coloring agent.
-In a flame test, copper chlorides, like all copper compounds, emit green-blue.
+Copper(II) chloride is used in pyrotechnics as a blue/green coloring agent.
+In a flame test, copper chlorides, like all copper compounds, emit green-blue light.

 In humidity indicator cards (HICs), cobalt-free brown to azure (copper(II) chloride base) HICs can be found on the market.
-In 1998, the European Community (EC) classified items containing cobalt(II) chloride of 0.01 to 1% w/w as T (Toxic), with the corresponding R phrase of R49 (may cause cancer if inhaled).
-As a consequence, new cobalt-free humidity indicator cards have been developed that contain copper.
+In 1998, the European Community classified items containing cobalt(II) chloride of 0.01 to 1% w/w as T (Toxic), with the corresponding R phrase of R49 (may cause cancer if inhaled).
+Consequently, new cobalt-free humidity indicator cards containing copper have been developed.

-Safety
+Copper(II) chloride is used as a mordant in the textile industry, petroleum sweetener, wood preservative, and water cleaner.